 Four of the nine recommendations brought by the Committee on Convention Finances and Stewardship Development were received as information, pertaining to budget and financial statements as well as entity activity reports.
 A referral calling for the reallocation of all Cooperative Program funds from the Ethics & Religious Liberty Commission (ERLC) to the International Mission Board (IMB) was declined because the budget allocation had already been approved by messengers in Indianapolis.

 Trustees responded to a referral asking for a schedule of legal expenses between 2021-2024 by presenting slides detailing those fees.
-The full report will be made available to messengers at the 2025 SBC Annual Meeting.
+The full report will be made available to messengers at the 2025 SBC annual meeting.

 The committee presented recommendations, approved by the trustee board, to decline motions to publish a schedule of payments exceeding $5,000 to another entity.
 Two referrals asking to amend the Business and Financial Plan for greater transparency and to disclose IRS Form 990 information were declined because steps to address those concerns were already underway through proposed changes and clarifications to the Business and Financial Plan, the committee reported.